The plot of Love Story is basically this; Two students marry. She dies.

 Never mind the fact that they are selfish, arrogant, facetious, and boring, or that they display the same opportunistic values as those of the boy’s father, who is supposed to be the villain.

-They are pretty to look at, even if they are only caricatures of living things, and besides, she has this terminal disease, see, so who in the poor audience which just wants to come in from the traffic and have a good cry, is going to analyse?
+They are pretty to look at, even if they are only caricatures of living things, and besides, she has this terminal disease, see, so who in the poor audience who just wants to come in from the traffic and have a good cry, is going to analyse?

+So everything works.
 The youngsters have their generation-gap theme and the oldsters get their eyes wet and it’s suddenly 1945 again and nobody suffers much, except the poor girl, of course, who dies in the middle of a blood transfusion looking so beautiful you can almost taste her lip frosting.

 This weepy of the decade was astonishingly popular worldwide, which came as a pleasant surprise since Segal’s screenplay had been turned down by six major studios before Paramount picked it up in 1969.

 Ryan O’Neal was also the sixth male star to be offered the lead role in the movie – It was turned down by Beau Bridges, Jon Voight, Michael Sarrazin, Michael York and Michael Douglas.